denis-cohen/denis-cohen.github.io/index.md

  I am a postdoctoral fellow in the <a href="https://www.mzes.uni-mannheim.de/d7/en/dm-unit">Data and Methods Unit</a> at the <a href="https://www.mzes.uni-mannheim.de/d7/en">Mannheim Centre for European Social Research (MZES)</a>, <a href="https://www.uni-mannheim.de/en/">University of Mannheim</a>.
-I am also a co-organizer of the <a href="https://www.mzes.uni-mannheim.de/socialsciencedatalab/page/about/">MZES Social Science Data Lab</a> as well as an editor and author of the blog <a href="https://www.mzes.uni-mannheim.de/socialsciencedatalab/">Methods Bites</a>. <br>  <br>
+I am also an editor and frequent author at <a href="https://www.mzes.uni-mannheim.de/socialsciencedatalab/">Methods Bites</a>, Blog of the <a href="https://www.mzes.uni-mannheim.de/socialsciencedatalab/page/about/">MZES Social Science Data Lab</a>, an event series which I have co-organized since 2018. <br>  <br>
  My research focus lies at the intersection of political preference formation, electoral behavior and political competition.
  My methodological interests include quantitative approaches to the